rambleraptor/api-linter/docs/rules/0004/path-never-optional.md

     pattern: "publishers/{publisher}/books/{book}"
   };

-  // The name field should not be labeled as optional. optional string path = 1;
+  // The path field should not be labeled as optional. optional string path = 1;
 }
 ```